ashwinjosep/Weather-Application/readme.md

 # Weather Application
-This is weather application that runs on Node, Express and React.
+This is a weather application that runs on Node, Express and React.